Guzzur/java-rmi/README.md

 ### Expectations

-TODO
+In this reading we will taste a little bit of RMI, will see how to code it with two examples (simple and advanced-ish), and (spoiler alert, RMI is not dying, is already dead) give a modern alternatives in the conclusion.

 ### History

-TODO
+Response–request protocols date to early distributed computing in the late 1960s, theoretical proposals of remote procedure calls as the model of network operations date to the 1970s, and practical implementations date to the early 1980s.
+In the 1990s, with the popularity of object-oriented programming, the alternative model of remote method invocation (RMI) was widely implemented, such as in Common Object Request Broker Architecture (CORBA, 1991) and later, the Java Remote Method Invocation.

+Remote Method Invocation was introduced with the 1.1 release of Java (February 1997).
+In J2SE 5.0 release on September 2004 the automatic stub generation for RMI objects was added.

+RMIs in turn fell in popularity with the rise of the internet, particularly in the 2000s.

-### General information
+### RMI General information

-- Client-server systems usage
 - Enables delivery of data between 2 and more different applications (usually client-server)
 - Uses TCP

-### The classic low-level model
+  #### The classic low-level model

   - TCP connections using sockets
   - Stream or object writing/reading

-### The RMI model
+  #### The RMI model

   - Client calls methods on the Server
   - Object Oriented
   - Over TCP implementation, makes developer use methods, not low-level sockets and data management

 ### What using RMI looks and feels like